mnot/I-D/http-encryption-encoding/draft.md

 ~~~

 This example shows the same string, "I am the walrus", encrypted using ECDH over the P-256 curve
 [FIPS186].
+The content body is shown here encoded in URL-safe base64 for presentation reasons only.

-The receiver (in this case, the HTTP client) uses the key identified by the string
+The receiver (in this case, the HTTP client) uses the key identified by the string "theKey" and the
-"theKey" and the sender (the server) uses a key pair for which the public share is included in the
+sender (the server) uses a key pair for which the public share is included in the "ecdh" parameter
-"ecdh" parameter above.
-All keys are shown using uncompressed points [X.692] encoded using URL-safe
+above.
+The keys shown below use uncompressed points [X.692] encoded using URL-safe base64.
+Line
-base64.
-Line wrapping is added for presentation purposes only.
+wrapping is added for presentation purposes only.

 ~~~
 Receiver: